wg4568/CodeBot3/README.md

  * Putting a *pause* command in the *frame* function is a bad idea.
 There are very few cases when this will work out for you.
  * While you can put a comma at the end of the last statement in a {} block, it is not required.
 The same goes for semicolons.
  * As of writing this, CodeBot3 has no syntax validation.
 It simply expects you to write correctly.
 Screwing up your syntax will either lead to a scary JavaScript error, or code that simply doesn't work.
+ * Comments can be written using /\* and \*/ syntax.
+Anything between those symbols will be ignored.

 ## Example Script